 Attribute Description DS_MAD The DS type, use ceph for the Ceph datastore TM_MAD Transfer drivers for the datastore, use ceph, see below DISK_TYP EThe type must be RBD BRIDGE_I Mandatory space separated list of Ceph servers that are going to be used as frontends.
-EThe OpenNebula Ceph pool name.
+POOL_NAM EThe OpenNebula Ceph pool name.
 Defaults to one.
 This pool must exist before using the drivers.
-STAGING DDefault path for image operations in the OpenNebula Ceph frontend.
+DDefault path for image operations in the OpenNebula Ceph frontend.
 CEPH_HOS TSpace-separated list of Ceph monitors.
 Example: host1 host2:port2 host3 host4:port4 (if no port is specified, the default one is chosen).
 Required for Libvirt 1.x when cephx is enabled .
 CEPH_USE RThe OpenNebula Ceph user name.
 If set it is used by RBD commands.
 This ceph user must exist before using the drivers.
-Required for Libvirt 1.x when cephx is enabled .
-CEPH_SEC RA generated UUID for a LibVirt secret (to hold the CephX authentication key in Libvirt on each hypervisor).
+Required for Libvirt 1.x when cephx is enabled.
+CEPH_CON FThe non default ceph configuration file.
+If set it is used by RBD commands: rbd and rados.
+CEPH_SEC RAT generated UUID for a LibVirt secret (to hold the CephX authentication key in Libvirt on each hypervisor).
 This should be generated when creating the Ceph datastore in OpenNebula.
-Required for Libvirt 1.x when cephx is enabled .
+Required for Libvirt 1.x when cephx is enabled.
 RBD_FORM ABy default RBD Format 2 will be used.
 If RBD_FORMAT=1 is specified then when instantiating non-persistent images the Ceph driver will perform rbd copy instead of rbd snap.